Profile Engineering & LinkedIn Optimisation for Software Developers

 Part 3: Writing Impact-Driven Bullet Points

-Recruiters scan resumes in 6–10 seconds.
+Recruiters scan professional profiles in 6–10 seconds.
 Bullets that start with a weak verb and lack numbers fail this scan.

 Before (weak):